TUMFTM/REVOL-E-TION/README.md

 ## Classes of Blocks
 The following table details the classes of blocks can be specified in the "blocks" parameter of the scenario in the scenario file with respective names for the instances.
 Block instances cannot be named "run", "scenario", or "core".
-A instance of class SystemCore is automatically created and named "core" in every energy system and therefore must not be specified in the scenario's ```blocks``` parameter.
+An instance of class SystemCore is automatically created and named "core" in every energy system and therefore must not be specified in the scenario's ```blocks``` parameter.
 Instances of type GridMarket and SubFleet are also not specified in the scenario's ```blocks``` parameter, but in the parameters of their parent classes GridConnection and Fleet, respectively.
 Each instance requires a certain set of parameters dependent on its class.
 These are specified in the following chapter.